ruarim/audio_identification/README.md

 Audio identification is a class of information retrieval systems designed to match a query with a set of database documents.
 The objective is to find the most similar track in a database using a short audio snippet.

-This implementation utilizes **Wang's fingerprinting method**, leveraging frequency pairs and time difference hashes to efficiently match query audio with the database.
+This implementation utilizes **Wang's fingerprinting method** (Wang 2003), leveraging frequency pairs and time difference hashes to efficiently match query audio with the database.

 ![Audio Identification Diagram](https://github.com/ruarim/audio_identification/assets/48099261/94981477-0e4a-4c95-aa2c-4e433f9e9587)